 Exercises – Long Day#

-Exercise 1: Sets on Roster Form#
+Exercise 1: Sets in Roster Form#

 Let \(A\) and \(B\) be finite sets given in the following roster forms: